imCodePartnerAB/imcms/docs/getting-started/setup/user.rst

-Start with ImCMS as a user
+Start With ImCMS as a User
 ==========================

 It is quite simple to to start working with ImCMS.